mikiyasET/Thacker-Plus-App/Readme.md

 ### What Is It?

-THacker is a Phishing platform that can trick and get an account even if it's secured with two step verification.
+THacker is a Phishing platform that can trick and get a telegram account even if it's secured with two step verification.

+## Current Version

 **Version 2.0**